Dedicated Beis Din Representation reviewing text with a client

 • Filing a hazmana (summons)

-• Issuance of a psak din (judgment), often requiring confirmation in civil court for enforcement
+confirmation in civil court for enforcement

 Where many clients go astray is failing to realize that Beis Din rulings often require secular court confirmation to be enforceable.
 For example, an award from Beis Din may not automatically create a lien or be collectable unless properly structured as a binding arbitration agreement under New York law.
 That’s why having one firm, versed in arbitration law, ADR procedures, and halachic protocols, is so valuable.